ibezkrovnyi/image-quantization/README.md

 	+ Code cleanup, removed unnecessary files

 ##### 0.0.5 (2015-06-16)
-	+ PNGQUANT color distance added, need to check its quality
+	+ PNGQuant color distance added, need to check its quality
 	+ CIEDE2000 and CIE94 fixed for use in NeuQuant
 	+ NeuQuant is fixed according to original Anthony Dekker source code (all values should be integer)
 	+ Code refactoring and cleanup